avishek-sen-gupta/cobol-rekt/README.md

 ## Demo App (Very Early - WIP)

 This app is ultimately intended to only give a showcase of the capabilities of the library, and is currently in a nascent state and not ready for use.
-Nevertheless, the screenshot below shows the user navigating the syntax highlighted Intermediate Representation source, with the IR Syntax Tree is shown in the graph.
+Nevertheless, the screenshot below shows the user navigating the syntax highlighted Intermediate Representation source, with the IR Control Flowgraph shown in the graph.
 The top right pane shows the currently selected node information, and the bottom right pane shows the available projects.

 ![Demo App Early](/documentation/demo-app-early.png)